Trauma and Emergency Institute

 story.
 I would not have my son with me.”

-Endowed chairs to help bring the best emergency and trauma physicians to
+Endowed Chairs: Help bring the best emergency and trauma physicians to south Orange County

-south Orange County providing medical leadership, program development
+providing medical leadership, program development and research opportunities.

 - $2,000,000-$3,000,000 per chair